axibase/atsd/sql/README.md

 This clause overrides the conditional allocation of shared memory established with the **Settings > Server Properties**:`sql.tmp.storage.max_rows_in_memory` setting which is set to `50*1024` rows by default.

 The `sql.tmp.storage.max_rows_in_memory` limit is shared by concurrently executing queries.
-If a query selects more rows than remain in the shared memory, the query results are processed using the local file system which may increase response time during heavy read activity.
+If a query selects more rows than remain in the shared memory, the query results are processed using the local file system which can increase response time during heavy read activity.

 > The row count threshold is applied to the number of rows selected from the underlying table, and not the number rows returned to the client.